JiseonYu/TipCalculator/README.md

 ## Notes

-When I tried to implement 'Slider' for tipping scale, for some reason, I was not able to diplay total using slider.
+When I tried to implement 'Slider' for tipping scale, for some reason, I was not able to display total using slider.